endurantgames/cosmiclegends/src/classes/monstrosity.md

 ### Nova Power

 Choose any two single words you like; these are your **Nova Power Words**.
+Collectively, these are known as your **Nova Power Phrase**, although the words don't have to join together into a properly intelligible English phrase.
 When you check off all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.

-You can use one of your Nova Power Words in a Power Stunt or Combo for free; if you spend 1 Might, you can include the second Nova Power Word as well.
+You can use one of your Nova Power Words in a Power Stunt or Combo for free; if you spend 1 Might, you can include a second Nova Power Word as well.

 :::::::::::::::::::::::::: classpic ::::::::::::::::::::::::::::::::
 ![Jeri North, a.k.a.
 Rockstar](art/jeshields/monstrosity.png "Jeri North, a.k.a.
 Rockstar"){.class}
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-## Monstrosity Abilities {  .class}
+## Monstrosity Abilities {.class}

 Each Volume, you gain a new ability from your class.
 Your Monstrosity Abilities show your increasing distance from humanity.
 Each ability can be chosen only once.

 ### Prime Ability